How much did you think about money when you were 20?

 Remember, this was during the height of the Brexit conundrum.

-The uncertainty of that situation and my yearning for a new city to hone my craft in brought me to the capital of Portugal, Lisbon, where the people are friendly and the cost of living low.
+The uncertainty of that situation and my yearning for a new city to hone my craft in brought me to Portugal’s capital, Lisbon, where the people are friendly and the cost of living is low.

 Also, the weather is much better.

 Between freelance writing and teaching English at various schools that paid me €12 ($13) to €17 ($18) per hour, I managed to build my savings back up again even while experiencing all that Lisbon had to offer.